new color = #52bcd6, old color =

 Financial considerations will include how advances are recouped, the royalty rate (often according to the type of usage), and any recoupable costs that may be incurred on your behalf (usually around promotion).

 Songtrust’s current pricing structure is relatively simple: a one-time fee of $100 per songwriter.
 You can add as many songs as you like and the fee does not auto-renew annually.
-We take a 15% commission of any royalties we collect, including those for sync fees that we negotiate.
+We take a 15% commission of any performance royalties we collect, including those for sync fees that we negotiate, and a 20% commission of any mechanical royalties we collect.

 Ownership